FAQs

 Why are there tuning keys?
 Is tuning even necessary?

-As for tuning keys, a regular tuning key head was built into the Alpha Prototype.
+A regular tuning key head was built into the Alpha Prototype.
 For the Beta, we’re going with a keyless tuner/nut to experiment and to reduce the weight of the guitar.

 How did you determine the pitches (and therefore gauges) of the strings?